new333333/test2/trunk/ssf/tools/sql/scripts/changelog/readme.txt

 7. *-changelog-filrproton.xml -

 The schema changes for Filr Proton (only partial up to source code split!) and Vibe 4.0.2 releases.

+8. *-changelog-quartz-1.8-to-2.2.xml -

+The schema changes for quartz upgrade from 1.8 to 2.2.
+Aligned with Vibe 4.0.3 release.

+9. *-changelog-vibe4.0.3.xml -

+The schema changes for Vibe 4.0.3 release